Anne Lewis

 Annie Mae Carpenter and the Uprising in Nacogdoches

-For young people ages 12-18, this 14 minute short features 3 high school students and an educator discussing a labor uprising in Nacogdoches, Texas based on the firing of Annie Mae Carpenter for refusing to clean men’s dormitory restrooms.
-Black women led a union organizing drive that culminated in a Jobs with Justice march of 3,000.
-The short emphasizes the power of collective action for racial, class, and gender justice, based on oral histories from the feature documentary “A Strike and an Uprising (in Texas).”
+3 high school students and an educator discuss a labor uprising in Nacogdoches, Texas.
+Annie Mae Carpenter was fired for refusing to clean men’s dormitory restrooms.
+The short emphasizes the power of collective action for racial, class, and gender justice.

 View film and interactive website here.